CHEUNG CHAU

 Climb the steps up to Fa Peng and on reaching a modern Mediterranean style housing development at Fa Peng Knoll head left along Don Bosco Road, the path that leads to Nam Tan Wan.
 Keep on the path that leads to the secluded rocky beach where there is a Tin Hau Temple.

-If you’re relatively agile follow this path.
+The relatively agile can follow this path.
 When the tide is high some climbing over rocks across Po Yue Wan (the small bay beyond Reclining Rock) is required.
 Look for the concrete footstep markers across the rocks.
-At one point it appears that the path reaches a dead end but don’t be tempted to turn back.
+Note - the path leading around Po Yue Wan has been closed for safety reasons but is still passable with care.
+An alternative is to simply keep following Peak Road West instead of taking the path to Pak Tso Wan.
+Peak Road West joins the path leading to Cheung Tsai Po Cave at a barbecue area.
+Just beyond Po Yue Wan it appears that the path reaches a dead end but don’t be tempted to turn back.
 The narrow path actually disappears down between some rocks and steps climb through the rocks to join the path leading from Peak Road West down to the Cheung Po Tsai Cave.

 Entrance to Cheung Po Tsai Pirate's Cave